moskomule/dataset-contamination/README.md

 # dataset-contamination

-This repository will contain the link to datasets (SD-ImageNet and SD-COCO) of [our paper](https://arxiv.org/abs/2211.08095).
+This repository contains the link to datasets (SD-ImageNet and SD-COCO) of [our paper](https://arxiv.org/abs/2211.08095).

 ## Datasets